2016 Halim Airport runway collision: Investigation

 After analysing the content of the black box, it was revealed that Batik Air had been cleared for take off while the TransNusa Air Services' ATR 42 was still on the runway.
 The pilots were aware that a collision was inevitable, and tried to steer the plane to avoid a more severe collision.
 The NTSC later would transcript the CVR and FDR from both black boxes.
 Owing to a large number of air accident cases in Indonesia, NTSC stated that it would take up to five months to solve the cause of the collision.
-The ground handling service in Halim Perdanakusuma Airport were suspended by the government in response to the accident.
+The ground handling service in Halim Perdanakusuma International Airport were suspended by the government in response to the accident.

-Experts believe that the accident may have been caused by weak co-ordination between ATC, the tow truck crew, and Flight 7703's crew and stated that if Flight 7703 was travelling at high speed, the accident could have been similar to the Tenerife Airport disaster in 1977.
+Experts believe that the accident may have been caused by weak co-ordination between ATC, the tow truck crew, and Flight 7703's crew and stated that if Flight 7703 was travelling at high speed, the accident could have been similar to the Tenerife airport disaster in 1977.

 The flight recorders, both the cockpit voice recorder and the flight data recorder, from the ATR 42, did not provide any data as there was no electrical power at the time of the accident.
 Therefore, the NTSC could only retrieve the flight recorders from the Boeing 737, which was supported with AC electrical power at the time.
 The NTSC stated that because the towed ATR 42 did not have electrical power, none of the lights inside and outside the aircraft were on.
 Radio communication was also off, therefore the ground crew of the towed ATR 42 could only communicate to the Tower through the handheld radio communication.

 Flight 7703 was communicating with the tower on frequency 118.6 MHz.
 The communications were recorded by ground-based, automatic, voice-recording equipment and the CVR with good quality; while the towed ATR 42 was communicating on frequency 152.7 MHz.
 The communications in the ATR 42 were not recorded.
 Based on interview of the ground crew, the towed ATR 42 requested for a reposition to the south apron.
 When Flight 7703 was pushed back, the towed aircraft was instructed by Halim Tower unit to continue towing and report taxiway "C”.